Basis Adjustments for Tax Basis

 4. The improvement that increased the value of the asset will increase the basis of the property.

-5. The improvement that lengthened the life of the asset will increase the basis of the property.
+5. The improvement that allowed the asset to be used for other purposes will increase the basis of the property.

 Random REG Random in Category Try Again